“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 This brought a smile to Madeline’s lips.

 This year, she was going to invite everyone.
-Her first Christmas since her kidnapping was uncelebrated.
-At least not in the traditional sense.
+The first Christmas after her kidnapping went uncelebrated, at least not in the traditional sense.
 She had a small, 12-inch plastic Christmas tree in her bedroom at the safehouse, and that was about it.
-She didn’t want to impose on Levi, and unpack her grandma’s decorations to canvas his loft, so she just let it be.
-The following Christmas was nearly a repeat of the year before, except she made Christmas dinner and invited Caslon over to eat with Levi and herself.
+She didn’t want to impose on Levi by canvassing the loft with her grandma’s decorations, so she just let it be.
+The following Christmas was nearly a repeat of the year before, except she made Christmas dinner for Caslon and Levi.

 This year she was going to all out.
-She was going to get a normal sized, real tree, put up grandma’s ornaments, and invite everyone over for a late supper.
+She was going to get an average-sized, real tree, put up grandma’s ornaments, and invite everyone over for a late supper.
 She even was considering the challenge of getting small gifts for everyone.
-Yes, this year would be fun!
+Yes, this year would be excellent!

-Finishing her dinner, she cleaned up after herself and then headed into the main bedroom where the en suite held a large, soaking tub.
+Finishing her dinner, she cleaned up after herself and then headed into the main bedroom where the en-suite held a large, soaking tub.
 Stripping off her clothes, she tossed them on her bed and walked barefoot into the marble-floored master bathroom.
 The tiles felt cold under her feet, and she looked forward to soaking in the steamy waters of the roman tub.
-After she got the water to a nice, hot temperature, she stepped in and sat down.
-Instinctively, she thrust both of her hands under the current, loving the sensation of the water flowing powerfully through her hands and fingers, but ended up wincing and retreating due to the tenderness of her bruised wrists.
+After she got the water to a pleasantly hot temperature, she stepped in and sat down.
+Instinctively, she thrust both of her hands under the current, loving the sensation of the water flowing powerfully through her hands and fingers.

 Leaning back against the warm, smooth surface, the hot water began to sooth away her muscle tension, and with it, some of the mental stress she’d been dealing with.
-She was so tired, but when she tried to close her eyes she began to think about Taro, and what Maseo said about him.
+She was so tired, but when she tried closing her eyes, she began to think about Taro, and what Maseo said about him.
 What could he possibly want with her?
 Unconsciously, Madeline rubbed her opal between her index finger and thumb, thinking back to her kidnapping.
-It seemed so long ago now and no one had bothered her since, so she figured she’d been doing a good job of laying low and not making a blip on the supernatural radar.
+It seemed so long ago now, and no one had bothered her since, so she figured she’d been doing a decent job of laying low and not making a blip on the supernatural radar.

 Could the entire thing have been about the wakizashi and not her necklace?
 It sounded like a big deal, and Levi had mentioned it specifically, but if that was the case, why didn’t Taro just take it?
-Madeline remembered the vampire glancing over at it the night Scott attacked her, so it made no sense why he just didn’t take it with him.
+Madeline remembered the vampire glancing over at the sword the night Scott attacked her but made no effort to take it with him.
 He had to have known she’d been in no condition to even attempt to stop him.
 It would have been easy.

 It had been over a week since she’d heard anything from Levi.
 Her texts and emails went unanswered.
-Voicemails unreturned.
-She hadn’t brought it up with any of their mutual friends, thinking it would sound childish to be so worried about someone who could obviously take care of themselves, and she kept falling back on something Levi had told her from the very beginning - that he didn’t actually live in this city, it was simply where he had a safehouse.
+Voicemails were unreturned.
+She hadn’t brought it up with any of their mutual friends, thinking she would sound childish to be so worried about someone who could obviously take care of themselves.
+So she kept falling back on something Levi had told her from the very beginning - that he didn’t actually live in this city.
+It was simply where he had a safe-house.

 Nostalgia, like a ghostly haunting, accompanied her in the elevator to his floor.
 At most, she’d confront him face-to-face and see what’s been going on, and at the very least, she hoped to run into Caslon.

-Exiting the elevator she approached the unit and began to tap in the security code.
+Exiting the elevator, Madeline approached the loft and began to enter the security code.

-Immediately, she tried again, slower this time in case she mis-keyed something.
+Immediately, she tried again, slower this time in case she fudged an entry.

 The third time she deliberately keyed each number precisely on the keypad.